 For most people, drinking green tea on an empty stomach is safe, but it can sometimes cause stomach irritation or acid reflux.

-Drinking green tea on an empty stomach can enhance the absorption of antioxidants and may aid in metabolism.
+Drinking green tea on an empty stomach can help your body absorb antioxidants better and may boost metabolism.

 Yes, it can cause nausea or upset stomach in some individuals due to its acidity and caffeine content.